-- 68. The CMEE Convenor will manage the communications between the expert witnesses participating in a meeting of experts and the parties, and other expert witnesses engaged by the parties, to - a) seek further information; - b) clarify instructions; - c) understand the evidence of other expert witnesses engaged by the parties. - 69.
+- 62. The CMEE Convenor will manage the communications between the experts participating in a meeting of experts and the parties, and other experts engaged by the parties, to- - a) seek further information; - b) clarify instructions; - c) understand the evidence of other experts engaged by the parties. - 63.
 The CMEE Convenor must keep the parties informed of the current schedule of meetings of experts and any changes to it.

-JOINT EXPERT REPORT
+JOINT REPORT

-- 70. The CMEE Convenor may assist the expert witnesses to- - a) check they have addressed all issues identified in their brief or have explained why they cannot do so; - b) confirm they have not expressed an opinion outside their area of expertise; - c) check they have addressed all scenarios arising from the issues and from the evidence of other expert witnesses, to the extent that evidence is relevant to the issues they must address: - d) check they have each considered the underlying facts, assumptions, methodologies, and conclusions of any other expert witness included in the report; - e) check that, to the extent they disagree on the matters in (d) above, they each explain - i. why they disagree; and
+- 64. The CMEE Convenor may assist the experts to- - a) check they have addressed all issues identified in their brief or have explained why they cannot do so; - b) confirm they have not expressed an opinion outside their area of expertise;

-- ii. what their evidence would be if the Court accepted the evidence of the other expert on any of those matters; and - f) identify aspects of their evidence they may need to clarify so the Member who will conduct the hearing can understand it.
+- c) check they have addressed all scenarios arising from the issues and from the evidence of other experts, to the extent that evidence is relevant to the issues they must address; - d) check they have each considered the underlying facts, assumptions, methodologies, and conclusions of any other expert included in the report; - e) check that, to the extent they disagree on the matters in (d) above, they each explain - i. why they disagree; and - ii. what their evidence would be if the Court accepted the evidence of the other expert on any of those matters; and - f) identify aspects of their evidence they may need to clarify so the Member who will conduct the hearing can understand it.